 And skull shape also explains why some people go completely bald whilst others lose hair in just one region (e.g., a receding hairline) or to a lesser extent (thinning hair).

 So, if either the existing MPB region follicles can be rejuvenated, or healthy donor follicles (follicular units) can be successfully transplanted into the MPB area, there's a good chance that normal healthy hair can be produced.

-However, hair loss surgery is a complicated process - there's a lot
+However, hair transplant surgery is a complicated process.
+There's a lot

 Transplanted follicles are avascular (without blood vessels) and so, must successfully stimulate angiogenesis (new blood vessel formation) if they are to survive.

-This leads on to three important factors that can explain why some types of hair loss surgery are more successful than others:
+This leads on to three important factors that can explain why some types of hair transplant surgery are more successful than others:

 Follicles transplanted from the back of the head (occipital region) can successfully

 miniaturized.
 This means that, when inserted, they should be slightly